 Non-native speakers of Arabic are required to take intensive Arabic language classes, which are not counted as part of the degree credits.
 The program recommends the study of a second European language other than English, and for native speakers of Arabic to also develop reading proficiency in a second language central to literature in Islamic civilizations and cultures, or a second Semitic language, depending on the field of specialization.

 The Office of Admissions and the Graduate Council can provide information about the general requirements for applying to graduate programs at AUB.

-- Students may apply for Graduate Assistantships to help fund their studies
+- Students may apply to AUB's Graduate Fellowship and Assistantship Program (GFAP) to help fund their studies

-- The Graduate Assistantship application is included in the MA application form
+- The Graduate Fellowship and Assistantship application is included in the MA application form

-- Graduate Assistantships cover tuition fees for up to two graduate courses per semester
+- CAMES offers only Graduate Administrative Assistant (GAA) positions which cover tuition fees for up to two graduate courses per semester

 Tuition fees for graduate students are listed on the Office of the Comptroller website.
 Students applying from the USA may contact AUB's Office of Financial Aid for information about student loans.